 \section{Discussion}

-In this study, we demonstrated the automatic generation of PQCs for QML using the MuZero circuit search algorithm.
-Our experiments illustrated the effectiveness of this RL framework in creating tailored circuits that considerably improve the performance of the QML model.
-The results consistently showed that these circuits outperformed the reference architectures from the literature.
+In this study, we demonstrated the automatic generation of encoding circuits for QML using the MCS algorithm.
+Our experiments illustrated the effectiveness of this method in creating tailored circuits that considerably improve the performance of the QML model.
+The best quantum model in all of our benchmarks was always based on a circuit constructed by the MCS algorithm.
+This approach benefits from learning from the problem structure, enabling the creation of tailored circuits that outperform other methods.
+This underscores the main claim of this work: contrary to common practice in QML research, where heuristic circuit architectures are used and their parameters optimized, better results can be achieved with custom circuits.

 Interestingly, random search strategies also produce good results, often matching or even surpassing the performance of reference circuits from the literature.
-This is particularly notable given that reference circuits use optimized parameters, while the random search chooses these parameters randomly.
+This is particularly notable given that in this work, the trainable parameters of the reference circuits have been optimized, while the parameters in the random search have been chosen randomly.
+This raises the question of how much parameter optimization in encoding circuits really contributes to improving the performance of QML models based on PQKs.

-Although the presented QML models slightly outperform or match their classical counterparts, we do not claim an overall quantum advantage of the presented methodology, since all discussed datasets are relatively small compared to those that can be handled classically.
-The inherent complexity and variability of QML models make it difficult to establish consistent claims of performance advantages over classical ML models, especially when moving to larger datasets.
+Although our experiments show better performance of QML models in two out of three cases, we do not claim that they are superior to classical models.
+Although the benchmarking problems in our study were selected with care, they are limited when it comes to the number of data points and the dimensionality.
+Predicting scaling behavior for larger problems is an open question in this context.

-Looking forward, there are several opportunities to extend the workflow presented in this study.
-The MuZero circuit search algorithm can be adapted to generate circuits for different QML models, such as QNNs, and could serve as a general circuit optimization tool for other circuit approaches outside of QML.
+Looking to the future, there are several opportunities to extend the work presented in this study.
+The MCS algorithm can be adapted to generate circuits for different QML models, such as QNNs, and could serve as a general circuit optimization tool for other circuit approaches outside of QML.
 Furthermore, incorporating operators that reflect the symmetries of the data set could introduce an informed inductive bias, leading to more practical circuit designs.
-Moreover, the MuZero circuit search is promising for transferring the learned RL model from one dataset to another, since the hidden state representation of the circuit has already been learned.
-Further research could evaluate the ability to generalize to new datasets without requiring intensive retraining of the RL algorithm.
+Moreover, the MCS is promising for transferring the learned RL model from one data set to another, since the hidden state representation of the circuit has already been learned.
+Further research could evaluate the ability to generalize to new data sets without requiring intensive retraining of the RL algorithm.